PieterKas/OAuth-2.0-DCR-with-Trusted-Issuer-Credentials/draft-kasselman-oauth-dcr-trusted-issuer-token.md

 Dynamic client registration is designed to increase the ease with which clients are registered in large scale deployments.
 The increased use of client secrets amplifies the risks of secret theft and information compromise.
 This risk is further amplified if those secrets are long lived or infrequently rotated.
 Clients that are provisioned with SPIFFE JWT-SVIDs or X.509-SVIDs, and use this specification MUST use them not only as software statements, but also when authenticating to the authorization server in subsequent OAuth flows.

 The use of VCs as client authentication mechansims in OAuth is undefine.
 Consequently, when using VCs as software statements, the authorization server MAY provision additional credentials, but SHOULD avoid provisioning client secrets to limit the risks of secret proliferation and the consequences of secret theft.

-## SPIFFE and VCs
-The integration of SPIFFE and VCs into dynamic client registration significantly enhances security by providing strong cryptographic proofs of client identity.
-However, potential risks exist, particularly related to misconfiguration or misuse of these credentials.
-To mitigate these risks, implementers SHOULD:
-- Securely manage cryptographic keys used by SPIFFE and VC issuers, ensuring limited access and robust auditing.
-- Perform regular credential validity checks appropriate for SPIFFE and Verifiable Credentials (VCs), using mechanisms such as trust bundle rotation, short-lived credential expiration, decentralized revocation registries, or issuer-specific status endpoints.
-- Enforce strict credential rotation policies and expiration checks to prevent credential misuse or compromise.
-- Validate all credential claims rigorously, rejecting improperly formed, expired, or revoked credentials promptly.

-Following these best practices helps ensure the security and integrity of dynamic client registration workflows.

 # IANA Considerations